A first Deep-Learning study

 This use-case is described in details in this notebook.

-In this example, scipy is used to solve the Lorenz system and the solver input variables are:
+In this example, scipy based lorenz attractor is used for the Lorenz system and the solver input variables are:

 • the system parameter values ,